 Select 2 bottles of medium or full-bodied wine

 My favourites include; Vasilikon’s Ayios Onoufrios, Fikardos Ravanti and Maratheftiko from Vouni Panayia.
 Etko and SODAP do very acceptable cartons of wine suitable for mulling.
 Don’t make the mistake of using any old plonk, especially that bottle of ‘vinegar’ re-corked and lurking under the stairs after a disastrous opening back in the summer!
 Only wine that would pass in your cooking is good enough unless you want to be left with a gallon of warm mouldy wine!

-1 oz Fresh Root Ginger, finely grated and including juice
+1 oz or 28 gm Fresh Root Ginger, finely grated and including juice

 1 orange studded with 10 or 12 Cloves